digital-work-lab/open-source-project/docs/week_12_code_review_teaching_notes.md

 - If some of the students do not actively contribute, ask the group to switch (inactive students taking the lead on the laptop)
 - Fetch/switch: clone from the right remote (forked) repository
-- Remember to run pip install -e . (to actually execute code from the other group)
+- Remember to run `pip install -e .` (to actually execute code from the other group)

 **TODO**: should be completed in groups of two

+## AI-based code review

+- Ask Copilot for a review in the pull request
+- Ask students to critically discuss the differences between their feedback and the pull-request comments of Copilot

+## Reflection part

+- Did you use AI to understand or generate code?
+What was helpful/effective?

 ## Concluding Feedback